vilkova/sptest/README.md

 The results are stored in <b>coefficients.xlsx</b>
 ####sptest_report.py
 This is the main script and it is used for calculating main values and drawing all charts.
-To run the script use:
+To run the script use following commands:

     python sptest_multicharts.py spreadmatrix.xlsx 100
     python sptest_multicharts.py spreadmatrix.xlsx 1999 2013 100